trello-talk/Taco/README.md

 The original Trello Bot (Trello#5300) has now been shutdown.
 This is the continuation of that project.

-- Why is the bot called Taco?
+- Why is the bot called Taco, but the repository is called TrelloBot

-Taco is the name of the Trello mascot.
+Taco is the name of our "official" hosted copy.
+This repository is the code used for the bot and can be used to selfhost TrelloBot yourself.

 - Why are there no selfhosting instructions yet?